Considering a DIY outdoor kitchen project?

 Here’s all you need to do to unpack:

-- Carry the panels into the final location using a cart, dolly, or by hand.
+Carry the panels into the final location using a cart, dolly, or by hand with a few friends.

 Step Three: Installing the Panels